 - Prepare age-appropriate recipes to feed grapefruit to your baby in several ways.
 For example, you may give a thick slice of seedless grapefruit to your toddler to suck on.
 However, when you do so, clean the fruit peel properly and ensure it is sweet to taste.

 - For toddlers, prefer to use whole fruit in preparing several recipes like broiled grapefruit with yogurt.

 - Always keep the intake of grapefruit and its products, like juice, in moderation.
 Excessive consumption of grapefruit might suppress appetite.

-- Avoid feeding packaged grapefruit juice to your toddler as it has high amounts of added sugar, which is a source of empty calories.
+- Avoid feeding packaged or tinned grapefruit juice to your toddler as it has high amounts of added sugar, which is a source of empty calories.